 Fred Astren is professor in the Department of Jewish Studies at San Francisco State University.
 He received his PhD in Near Eastern Studies from the University of California at Berkeley.
 He holds a BES degree from the University of Minnesota with specialization in medieval history and an MA in Arabic from UC Berkeley.
 Areas of research include minority/sectarian history and sacred history in the Mediterranean Middle Ages, with special focus on Jewish history under Islam, Jewish-Muslim relations, and the Karaite Jewish sect.

 Mohammad Azadpur is professor of Philosophy at San Francisco State University.
 He teaches courses on Islamic Philosophy and Islamic Mysticism, and he has written about the links between Islamic and Western thought.
 Prof. Azadpur obtained his PhD from the University of Virginia.

 Maziar Behrooz is associate professor in the History Department.
 He received his PhD in History from the University of California, Los Angeles.
 He teaches core classes on Middle East History from 500 CE to the present, as well as courses on Afghanistan and Iran in the 19th century.
 He has written about the Iranian left and its influence on the politics of Iran up through the Iranian Revolution of 1979.

-Carel Bertram is associate professor in the Department of Humanities.
-She was trained in Near Eastern Studies at UC Berkeley and in Art and Architectural History at UCLA.
-Her field is urban history and historical consciousness in the Islamic world.
-She is an expert in Turkish vernacular architecture as well as processes of building and narrating personal memory by members of the Armenian diaspora through pilgrimages to modern-day Turkey.
-She teaches classes on Istanbul, as well as courses on Cultural Expression and the Poetics of Space in the Islamic World.
+Carel Bertram is professor emerita who taught in the Department of Humanities.
+She received her training in Near Eastern Studies at UC Berkeley and in Art and Architectural History at UCLA.
+She is one of the foremost experts of Turkish vernacular architecture as well as a prominent scholar of social memory among members of the Armenian diaspora, whom she accompanied on pilgrimages to modern-day Turkey.

 Chris Chekuri is associate professor in the History Department.
 He received his PhD from the University of Madison, Wisconsin.
 He teaches courses on world history as well as the colonial history of India, with a focus on Muslim-Hindu relations.